Are you planning on expanding cross-border? Or perhaps you’re already selling in several markets but want to streamline your cross-border payments?

 The Spanish bank might not be familiar with this UK acquirer.
-And perhaps the authorisation request message contains data that the bank does not recognise.
+And perhaps the authorization request message contains data that the bank does not recognize.
 On top of that, maybe there's been a recent surge in cross-border fraud from the UK.
 The bank errs on the side of caution and the request is refused.

 (That isn’t to say, of course, that every cross-border transaction would be declined.
 But it is more common for the reasons illustrated above.)

-So, locally processed transactions tend to generate higher authorisation rates than cross-border transactions.
+So, locally processed transactions tend to generate higher authorization rates than cross-border transactions.
 But let’s take a look at what’s going on under the hood.

 You’ve got a local acquirer in Spain and a local acquirer in the UK - that’s two acquirers at least.
 And what if you’re selling in France and Germany as well?
 Or have plans to expand to the US?
 That’s potentially five acquirers with five contracts, five service level agreements, and five sets of functionalities.
 Each one has its own set of reporting with different formats and data elements making reconciliation increasingly complicated.
 Add a few local payment methods into the mix, throw in some extra channels, such as in-app or physical stores, and your head is starting to spin.

 Local acquiring with one global partner (aka 'the sweet spot')

 The best solution is to have a single partner with local acquiring licenses in all the markets in which you operate.
 That way, you can benefit from higher authorization rates, lower transaction fees, and faster settlement in each market.
 You’ll also enjoy the simplicity of just having one partner to deal with.
 This not only makes reconciliation a breeze.
 You’ll be able to view all transactions from across all regions, channels, and payment methods in the same place.
 So you can track performance, spot trends, and get to know your loyal customers.